OpenAcademy-OpenStack/project-docs/README.md

 In a browser go to the repository and verify that "myfile.txt" is there.
 While there you can go ahead and create a new pull request to get it merged to the "upstream" repository, that is the one in OpenAcademy-OpenStack organization.

+Overtime your forked repository will get out of sync with the "upstream".
+It is, therefore, important to sync it from time to time.
+Here's how:

+    git fetch upstream
+    git merge upstream/master
+    git push origin master

+The first command brings in the latest from "upstream" repository.
+The second command merges all changes from the "master" branch in the upstream to the current local branch.
+And the last command pushes the new changes to the forked repository, thereby bringing it in sync with upstream.